nikita-volkov/typeclasses/README.md

 Typeclasses can be defined as records with their instances provided as explicit values.
 This package does exactly that.

+# Status

+This library is in a stage of active development and not yet well covered with tests, which is why it is not yet advised to rely production systems on it.
+To change the status sooner you're welcome to PR with tests, benchmarks and missing instance declarations for basic types.

 # FAQ

 ## Why no Functors, Monads and alike?